rust-lang/rfcs/text/2457-non-ascii-idents.md

 There are many confusables _within_ scripts -- Arabic has a bunch of these as does Han (both with other Han characters and with kana), but since these are within the same language group this is outside the scope of this RFC.
 Such confusables are equivalent to `l` vs `I` being confusable in some fonts.

-For reference, a list of all possible Rust identifier characters that do not trip `less_used_codepoints` but have confusables can be found [here][unicode-set-confusables], with their confusable skeleton and script group mentioned on the right.
+For reference, a list of all possible Rust identifier characters that do not trip `uncommon_codepoints` but have confusables can be found [here][unicode-set-confusables], with their confusable skeleton and script group mentioned on the right.
 Note that in many cases the confusables are visually distinguishable, or are diacritic marks.

 # Prior art